speaud/mern_stack_user_dashboard/README.md

 First time clone, run `npm i`

-Start both the client server and API server `sudo npm run start`
+Start both the client server (webpack-dev-server) and API server (express) `sudo npm run start`

 Client server is running on localhost:3000

-Express server is running on localhost:3001
+Express server is running on localhost:3001 (use for Postman development purposes)

 ##### Directory Structure